 - open and effective competition;

 - ethics and fair dealing;

 - support for other Australian Government policies.

-Typically, consultants are engaged to carry out defined research, provide independent advice or provide information or creative solutions to assist the IGT complete particular reviews or for him to undertake his statutory function.
-The most common reasons for engagement of consultancy services are:
+Typically, consultants are engaged to carry out defined research, provide independent advice or provide information or creative solutions to assist the IGT undertake his statutory function.
+The most common reasons for engaging consultancy services are: